-- 1. First Aid kits will be available to groups taking part in off-site activities and trips. - The number of items included should be appropriate for the circumstances in which they are to be used.
-They should contain at least:- - 1 card giving general First Aid guidance - 6 individually wrapped sterile adhesive dressings - 1 large sterile un-medicated dressing - 2 triangular bandages - 2 safety pins - 1pair of latex free disposable gloves - Individually wrapped, moist cleansing wipes these should not be impregnated with alcohol. - 2.
-A person trained in First Aid will accompany all off site visits.
+- First Aid kits will be available to groups taking part in off-site activities and trips.
+The number of items included should be appropriate for the circumstances in which they are to be used.
+They should contain at least:

+- 1 First Aid guidance card

+- 6 individually wrapped sterile adhesive dressings

+- 1 large sterile un-medicated dressing

+- 2 triangular bandages

+- 2 safety pins

+- 1 pair of latex-free disposable gloves

+- Individually wrapped, moist cleansing wipes these should not be impregnated with alcohol.

+2. A person trained in First Aid will accompany all off-site visits.
 It is recommended that a member of staff trained in First Aid should be designated to take charge of a situation in the event of serious injury or illness while an off-site activity is taking place.